YewoMhango/MyLamp/README.md

 # MyLamp Bible
-This is a desktop Windows Bible app made with electron.
+This is a desktop Windows Bible app made with Tauri + Svelte.
 Download page can be found in the [releases page](https://github.com/YewoMhango/MyLamp/releases/latest) and you can preview it [here](https://yewomhango.github.io/MyLamp)

 # Installation on Ubuntu (or just Debian)
 If you download the .deb file, you can install it by running